GerritCodeReview/plugins_quota/src/main/resources/Documentation/rest-api-projects.md

 This page describes the REST endpoints that are added by the @PLUGIN@ plugin.

+It is important to note that the REST endpoints added by the @PLUGIN@ plugin are only available if the enableDiskQuota option is not set to false in the global gerrit configuration.

 Please also take note of the general information on the [REST API](../../../Documentation/rest-api.html).